 Barristan is tall and has blue eyes which some consider to be sad.
 He is an older man, with white hair and lined features.
 Some consider him handsome, at least for his age.
 Despite his advanced age, he looks strong and graceful and every bit the skilled knight he was in his youth.
 Like other members of the Kingsguard, his armor, cloak, and shield are all in white.
 His enameled scales have silver chasings and clasps.

 Barristan was born the first son of Ser Lyonel Selmy, the Knight of Harvest Hall.
 He squired for Lord Manfred Swann in his youth.
 At the age of ten, Barristan donned the armor of a mystery knight and entered a tourney at Blackhaven.
 Prince Duncan Targaryen took pity on the small mystery knight while others laughed.
 Duncan jousted Selmy when no one else would and it was Duncan who gave Barristan his epithet.

 Barristan received his knighthood at the age of sixteen from King Aegon V Targaryen after unhorsing Prince Duncan Targaryen and Lord Commander Duncan the Tall of the Kingsguard at a tourney in King's Landing.
 An eminently successful tourney knight throughout his career, he also proved his worth on the battlefield.
 During the War of the Ninepenny Kings Barristan slew Maelys I Blackfyre in single combat, ending the male line of the Blackfyre Pretenders.
-Selmy had to cut a bloody swath through the Golden Company just to reach him.
+Selmy had to cut a bloody path through the Golden Company just to reach him.
 The remaining members of the Band of Nine had little to no interest in conquering Westeros, and soon returned to their own domains.
 Barristan's deeds during the War of the Ninepenny Kings gained him undying fame and his name was well known throughout the Seven Kingdoms afterwards.